-Austria's financial benefits for families are amongst the most generous in Europe, accounting for 3.1% of the country's GDP compared to the EU average of 2.3% in 2010.
-The risk of poverty and social exclusion for young Austrians between 12 and 17 years of age is among the lowest in the EU (14.4%).
+Austrian families are supported more generously than elsewhere in Europe – with 2.8% of the country’s GDP compared to the EU average of 2.2% in 2011.
 According to the latest Eurostat data, the fertility rate is, as in many other European countries too, low at 1.4 children per woman in 2011.
-The employment rate of women is high (70.3% in 2012) and above the Lisbon target of 60%, but many women work part-time (44.9% in 2012).
+The employment rate of women is high (69.9% in 2012) and above the Lisbon target of 60%, but many women work part-time (44.9% in 2012).

-Reconciliation of work and family life is a policy priority and Austria furthers it by offering financial and non-financial measures.
-Furthermore, a family campaign and measures towards more youth participation are focus points of the Austrian family-policy in 2013.
+Reconciliation of work and family life is a political priority and Austria furthers it by offering financial and non-financial measures.
+Furthermore, measures towards more youth participation are another focus point of the Austrian family-policy since 2013.

 Childcare allowance (Kinderbetreuungsgeld) is granted for children born from 1 January 2002.
 Since 2010 parents have had the choice between two schemes (offering a total of five options) of childcare allowance: flat-rate childcare allowance (four options) that they can claim whether or not they were employed prior to the birth of the child and an income-related childcare allowance.
 The latter is designed to give parents who earn more the opportunity to withdraw from the labour market for a limited period of time to look after their children.
 According to information provided by the Austrian government, the number of fathers who receive the allowance has increased since the new system was introduced.
 Payment of full childcare allowance is linked to five medical examinations during pregnancy and five check-ups of the child.
 These examinations are free of charge.